PhanFiction/Shop-App/README.md

 5. React router

 Things to add in the future
-1. User editing items in the Menu
+1. Allow user to edit items in the Menu
+2. Send an email confirmation to create accounts

 ![preview](images/1.PNG)